Is Web Scraping Legal? robots.txt and US Court Rulings 2026

 Compliance-first by design

 The way to scrape with confidence is to make compliance the default, not an afterthought.
 ClawEngine is built for public and permitted data only: it respects robots.txt and Terms of Service, honors crawl-delay, and never aims at authentication, paywalls or private data.
 The responsibility for what you choose to crawl stays with you, and good defaults make doing the right thing the easy path.
-Read our compliance policy or see how it works.
+Read our compliance policy, or start with the website crawler API that applies these defaults on every request.

 See ClawEngine turn pages into clean data